Romea/romea-ros2-localisation-gps-plugin/README.md

 # romea_localisation_gps_plugin

-This package is a gps plugin for robot localisation.
+This package is a gps plugin for robot localisation in the context ROMEA ecosystem.
 It takes NMEA data coming from gps in order to provide a position and course angle observations with respect of a local tangent plane ENU reference frame.

 ## Plugin node description ##